famousj/the-little-hooner/hooner.md

   `'(a b c)`, to tell the compiler "everything in these parentheses are data".

   This isn't possible in Hoon.
 Either that or I'm not aware of someway to do it.
 So I've had to make all the words into cords or terms.
 This is not ideal, but I think it works.

 - Conceptually cells in Hoon act as binary trees.
 I am more or less ignoring this fact.
 I'm going to discuss atoms, cells, and lists.
   Also tuples when appropriate.

+- Given the choice between brevity or clarity of code, I usually opt for clarity.
+There are shorter ways of writing some things, irregular forms that do away with the runes.
+On most of these, I leave the rune in.

+  At some point, I might make an appendix to note the other ways of doing things.

 - If you see any egregious errors, DM me at ~ribben-donnyl.
 Also, pull requests are welcome!